metabase/metabase/docs/administration-guide/05-setting-permissions.md

 - Events
 - Timelines

-### General permissions
+### Application permissions

-[General settings](general-permissions.md) (available on paid plans) dictate which groups can access:
+[Application permissions](application-permissions.md) (available on paid plans) dictate access to Metabase application-level features, including:

-- **General admin settings**: access to the Settings tab in the Admin panel.
+- **Settings**: The Settings tab in the Admin panel.
-- **Monitoring access**: the Admin Tools, Audit, and Troubleshooting tabs in the Admin panel.
+- **Monitoring access**: The Tools, Audit, and Troubleshooting tabs in the Admin panel.
 - **Subscriptions and Alerts**.
-Who can create/edit dashboard subscriptions and alerts.
+Which groups can create/edit dashboard subscriptions and alerts.

 ### SQL snippet folder permissions